Glossopteris: Taxonomy

-Long considered a fern after its discovery in the 1820s, it was later assigned to the gymnosperms.
-The genus is placed in the division Pteridospermatophyta.
-In reality, many of the plant groups included within this division are only distantly related to one another.
-Glossopterids' relationships with other groups remain obscure.
-Most recent phylogenetic analyses favour placement of glossopterids as sister to a large group including Corystospermales, Caytoniales, Bennettitales, Pentoxylales, Gnetales (in some analyses), and angiosperms.
-A few analyses favour alternative links with Ginkgoales, Cordaitales and Pinales.
+Long considered a fern after its discovery in the 1820s, it was later assigned to the gymnosperms sensu lato (i.e. Spermatophyta).
+The genus is in the order Glossopteridales, which is placed in the division Pteridospermatophyta (often informally called "seed ferns").
+In reality, many of the plant groups included within this division are only distantly related to one another, and the relationships of Glossopteridales to other seed plant groups is unclear.
+Some authors have suggested that the Glossopteridales are closely related to flowering plants, though the evidence for such a relationship is weak.

 Glossopteris should strictly be used to refer to the distinctive spathulate fossil leaves with reticulate venation, however, the term has also been used to refer to the parent plant as a whole.
+Leaves of Glossopteris are associated with reproductive structures belonging to the family Dictyopteridiaceae within the Glossopteridales.

 The name comes from Ancient Greek γλώσσα (glṓssa 'tongue'), because the leaves were tongue-shaped, and πτέρις (pteris 'fern, feathery').